massle/ppddl-generators/pacman/README.md

 Version of Pacman based on an assignment at Uni Berkeley.

-The current version simplifies things by ignoring pills, and assuming that all agents move at the same velocity.
+The current version simplifies things by ignoring pills, and assuming that all agents move at the same velocity, and that ghosts behaviour does only depend on their current position and direction.

 In the original game, the objective is to maximize reward, with the following reward function:
  -1 for each step taken